bhavik-dharaiya/CurrencyConverterAPI/README.md

 * Step 3: Click on the CurrencyConverterApi.sln
 ```
-Build the application and run
+build the application and run
 ```

 ### Configuration